lehmanclass/webprogramming/README.md

-The extra credit for project one that I attempted is extra CSS styling
+The extra credit for project one that I attempted is extra CSS styling and mobile-first